 San Francisco’s cable cars are symbolic of the charm and distinct flavor of the city.
 In no other place can you ride a moving national historic monument.

 Fisherman’s Wharf is served by two cable car lines: the Powell-Hyde line on Hyde and Beach Streets (Aquatic Park near Ghirardelli Square), and the Powell-Mason line on Taylor and Bay Streets (middle of Fisherman's Wharf area, a few blocks from Pier 45 at Taylor and Bay Street).

 Both lines run between Fisherman's Wharf and Powell and Market Streets in Union Square.
-You can view a detailed route map of the Powell-Hyde cable car line here; the Powell-Mason cable car route map can be viewed here.
+You can view a detailed schedule and route map of the Powell-Hyde cable car line here; the Powell-Mason cable car schedule and route map can be viewed here.